top of page

 I've tried several recipes for healthy-ish chicken fingers, trying to avoid ones cooked in lots of fat.
-Most recipes were roasted in a hot oven, and while they were good, they lacked the crunchiness of deep-fried chicken fingers.
+Most recipes are roasted in a hot oven, and while they're good, they lack the crunchiness of deep-fried chicken fingers.
 Enter the air fryer, which fries food with hot air instead of oil.

 In this recipe adapted from Skinnytaste.com, I coated chicken tenders in a combination of Panko breadcrumbs and regular seasoned breadcrumbs and air-fried them in single layers for about 10 minutes total.
 They came out just as crispy as deep-fried fingers, but they were low in fat, calories and WW Points.
 What a revelation!